Mitsubishi Multi-Zone Buyer's Guide

 If you're struggling to keep your home or office comfortable, you are not alone.
 Extreme shifts in temperature may cause certain rooms to feel like a meat locker while others sweltering like the Sierra Desert.
-These "thermostat wars" can be downright frustrating, causing inhabitants to lose their cool while wasting energy in the process.
+Enter the dreaded 'thermostat wars'!

 Choosing an Outdoor Unit

 Get the right outdoor unit by following these 3 easy steps:

 - Determine Extreme Cold-Weather Heating

 - Pick a Condenser Using the Table Below

 Hyper-Heating technology or H2i, is Mitsubishi's incredible low-ambient temperature heating technology.
 H2i can also be used to supplement an existing heating system, thereby lowering utility costs.